renatols-jf/spboot-chassi/README.md

 # Changelist

+## 0.0.10
+- Fixed a bug related to API loading

 ## 0.0.9
 - Added config for displaying application health as an average of the operations or as the current lowest operation health.